 In addition to the university's face covering requirement, many local authorities have adopted mask orders.
 For example, Orange County Executive Order 20-25 requires all individuals to wear a face covering except as outlined in the order.
 Where an applicable state or local executive order prohibits something permitted by this policy, the terms of the applicable executive order will apply.
 Where the university's policy contains additional provisions not prohibited by an applicable local executive order, then university's policy will apply as to that provision.

-1. Face Coverings - Reusable cloth face masks and disposable masks

-Face coverings help protect others by containing respiratory droplets when the wearer coughs, sneezes, or speaks.
+1. Face Coverings - Reusable cloth face masks and disposable masks Face coverings help protect others by containing respiratory droplets when the wearer coughs, sneezes, or speaks.
 The university will maintain a limited number of disposable masks for visitors and will provide one reusable cloth mask (also referred to, interchangeably, as cloth face coverings) for each employee and student.
 Laundering reusable cloth masks will be the responsibility of employees and students using the masks.
-Cloth masks should be at least two layers and must fit snugly to the face (i.e., not be open at or under the chin - bandannas or other loosely tied scarves are not appropriate face coverings); be secured with ties or ear loops; include multiple layers of fabric; allow for breathing without restriction; and be able to be laundered.
-At this time, based on guidance from health authorities, neck gaiters, open-chin triangle bandanas, and face coverings containing valves, mesh material or holes of any kind are not acceptable face coverings.
-This is a change from prior policy.
-Masks with one-way valves make it easier for the wearer to breathe freely, but because the valve releases unfiltered air when the wearer breathes out, this type of mask does not prevent the wearer from spreading the virus.
+Cloth masks must fit snugly to the face (i.e., not be open at or under the chin); be secured with ties or ear loops; include multiple layers of fabric; allow for breathing without restriction; and be able to be laundered.
 Individuals are invited to provide their own face coverings in order to have extra supply - cloth face masks may be purchased from many sources or made at home from common materials.